Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 What this new group of researchers did was to study "public conflicts" — basically street altercations of some sort — captured by surveillance cameras.
 From over 1200 conflicts recorded, 300 comparable conflicts ranging from "animated disagreements" to "grave physical violence" were analyzed in urban areas of three cities: Lancaster in the United Kingdom, Amsterdam in the Netherlands, and Cape Town in South Africa, cities with greatly differing levels of violent crime.
 In all three places, irrespective of their normal crime level, there was equally about a 90% chance that one or more bystanders would intervene in the conflict, and that chance was highest when there were the most bystanders around.
 The authors wrote:

 According to conventional wisdom, there is an epidemic of bystander non-involvement during public emergencies.
-Challenging this view, the current cross-national study of video data shows that intervention is the norm in actual aggressive conflicts, with more populated settings providing a greater likelihood that someone helps.
+Challenging this view, the current cross-national study of video data show that intervention is the norm in actual aggressive conflicts, with more populated settings providing a greater likelihood that someone helps.
 This is reassuring for potential victims of violence.

 Certainly this would indeed appear to overturn not only Latane and Darley but virtually every psychology school and textbook on the planet.
 How could the Smoke Filled Room results have been so wrong?
 If the other results we see are true, what could explain the observation that only 10% of the time, the smoke emergency was reported?
 The explanation lies in the experimental design.